 Second Place, Annual Tanka Contest at Mandy’s Pages

-Before I provide commentary, let us see what the judge of the contest, Christine L. Villa, said about this tanka:
+Before I provide commentary, let us see what the judge of the contest, Christine L. Villa (Philippines), said about this tanka:

 The poet’s perfect choice of metaphor proves that humor can be used effectively in tanka.
 The verdant hills implies lushness which is in contrast to his growing bald spot.
 To emphasize the decreasing loss of hair, words are placed in descending order.
 A hint of annoyance about the poet’s aging is implied with the word “scratch”, but using humor in this tanka shows us his/her acceptance of this human condition.
 I enjoyed the surprise ending.
 Brilliant tanka!